In 2005 the Bresnahan Academic Building was expanded by adding a new engineering lab space and multi-use classrooms.

 The MSCBA is also assisting and facilitating a $5,000,000 Waterfront Protection Pier.
 Initial designs call for a dock extending 250 feet out into the ocean before turning left 550 feet and extending toward the canal.
 This pier will not only allow protection for the Academy campus in addition to providing a safe harbor for vessels.
 The pier will include floating classrooms of hydrokinetic prototypes to capture the Cape Cod Canal current and produce energy.
 Currently, Operations and Marine Operations Divisions are working in conjunction with the MSCBA on required permitting and design phase.
 Construction is targeted to begin in FY15.

-Further, the division is working with DCAMM to repurpose the Hurley Building to house on the first floor the offices of Advancement, Career & Professional Services, and Follett Book Store with two additional conference rooms.
-The second floor will house faculty offices.
+Further, the division is working with Division of Capital Asset Management & Maintenance (DCAMM) to repurpose the Hurley Building to house on the first floor the offices of Advancement, Career & Professional Services, and Follett Book Store with two additional conference rooms.
+The second floor will house faculty offices and a large conference space overlooking the ABSIC Plaza.
 The coordination of completion for this project and the dormitories is time sensitive due to the relocation of faculty, departments, and increased student population.
-This project is $8,000,000 and is has an expected completion date of June 2014.
+This project is $8,000,000 and has an expected completion date of October 2014.

-Other projects on campus are a $3,000,000 expansion of Admirals’ Hall to increase capacity from 270 to 450 to accommodate an entire freshman class.
-The building envelop expansion will accommodate a full stage for a performing arts/theatre and a grand entrance to connect the American Bureau of Shipping Information Commons Plaza.
+Other projects on campus are a $3,000,000 expansion of Admirals’ Hall to increase capacity from 270 to 412 to accommodate an entire freshman class.
+The building envelop expansion will create a grand entrance to connect the American Bureau of Shipping Information Commons Plaza.